earthai-tech/watex/README.md

 hdata = h.frame
 ```
 ``k`` is collected as continue values (m/darcies) and should be categorized for the
-naive group of aquifer prediction (NGA) first.
+naive group of aquifer prediction (NGA).
 The latter is used to predict
 upstream the  MXS target ``ymxs``.
 Here, we used the default categorization
 provided by the software and we expect in the area ``2`` minimum groups of
 the aquifer.
 The code is given as: